TheWeaver786/FODI/README.md

 # FODI

-Fast OneDrive Index / FODI，无需服务器的 OneDrive 快速列表程序
+Fast OneDrive Index / FODI，A Quick OneDrive Index program without server (CF workers)

-#### 预览
+#### Preview

 - [DEMO](https://logi.im/fodi.html)

-#### 功能
+#### Features

-- 接近秒速列表
-- 指定展示路径
-- 特定文件夹加密
-- 无需服务器免费部署
-- 基本文本、图片、音视频和 Office 三件套预览
+-Specify the display path
+-Encryption of specific folders
+-No server required for free deployment
+-Basic text, picture, audio, video and Office documents preview -And more...

-#### 缺点
+#### Issues

-- 功能简单，界面简陋
-- 不支持巨硬家的 IE 和 UWP 版 EDGE 浏览器
-- 可能不支持包含千级数量以上文件的文件夹展示
+-Simple functions and simple interface
+-IE and UWP version of EDGE browsers are not supported -It may not support the display of folders containing thousands of files or more

-#### 更新
+#### Updates/Changelog

 ##### 2019.12.23

-- 进一步提升速度
+-Further speed up
-- 增加 Cloudflare Workers 后端
+-Add Cloudflare Workers backend

 ##### 2019.12.07

-- 进一步提升速度
-- 增加 Python3.6 后端
+-Further speed up
+-Add Python3.6 backend

 #### Get Refresh token :
 - [Refresh Token Helper](https://logi.im/fodi/get-code/)